AhmedESamy/ci_server/README.md

 ```
 This will start the Flask server and listen for webhook events.

+Alternatively you accomplish this by first building the docker image by running `docker compose build`

+Then you can start the server by running `docker compose up`

 ## Running Tests
 To run the unit tests, execute:
 ```sh